qiskit-community/qiskit-dynamics/docs/userguide/perturbative_solvers.rst

     %time yf_dyson = jit_dyson_sim(1.).block_until_ready()

-Second run demonstrates the speed of the solver.
+Once JIT compilation has been performance we can benchmark the performance of the jit-compiled solver:

 .. jupyter-execute::